David-Billingsley/Go_ToolKit/README.md

 ## CopyDir
   This function takes a Orginating file path, and destination path.
 It will move the files to this new path.

+# URL

+## Slugify
+  This creats a string with " - " so that you can use the string in the URLs